vadimv/server-components/README.md

 ### Components state model

-A component's state is modeled as a finite state machine (FSM) and managed by the framework.
+A component's state is modelled as a finite state machine (FSM) and managed by the framework.
 Any state change must be initiated by invoking of one of the ``NewState`` interface methods, like ``set()`` and ``apply()``.
 Normally, state transitions are triggered by the browser's events.